AI Personalization

 While text generation appears to be more straightforward, marketers have to think outside the box to make the most of Generative AI for images.
 For example, instead of using Generative AI for an entirely new image, use it to enhance existing images.
 This could look like filling in missing backgrounds or cutting items you don’t want in the final product.
 In the case of images that need a little more workshopping, consider automated tools that can use your existing branded content and layer it with real-time data personalization for the utmost relevance.

-Navigate AI Ethically
+Navigate the AI Waters Ethically

 Tip #2: Review How Generative AI Fits Within Brand Guidelines